Fumiya Fujii: Biography

 Fujii was born as the first child to a father who was a Japanese National Railways employee and a mother who was a beautician.
 When he was a junior high school student, he encountered the Japanese rock band CAROL and started playing music.
 After graduating from Nanchiku High School, he joined the Moji Railway Administration Bureau of the Japan National Railways (now Kyushu Railway Company), and after a six-month apprenticeship at Tosu Station, he worked as a freight train operator at Haiki Station, maneuvering and switching freight trains.
 He belonged to the National Railway Workers' Union (Kokurō).

 In 1983, after retiring from the Japanese National Railways, Fujii made his debut as the lead singer of The Checkers and had many hits.
 Not only his singing ability, but also his appearance and behavior attracted attention, and more and more young people imitated his progressive fashion.
 He also wrote lyrics for most of the original songs released as singles, and became a central figure in songwriting.
 In 1992, The Checkers disbanded, and the following year, 1993, Fujii changed the spelling of his first name from kanji to katakana, and started his solo career.
 Naoyuki Fujii, his younger brother, was also a part of The Checkers and began pursuing a solo career as well.
 Together they did the project F-Blood in the late 1990s.
 At the time of the breakup, Fujii was invited to the U.S. by Gota Yashiki, who was living in Los Angeles at the time.
 Kenji Suzuki, who also lived in Los Angeles, chose him and bought him a Gibson B-25 guitar.
 The first song he composed using this guitar was "True Love".
 The song, released the same year, sold 2.4 million copies, and "Another Orion", released in 1996, sold over 1.2 million copies.

+Fujii conceptualized the game Baby Universe; Sony Computer Entertainment Japan helped develop the game, which was released for the PlayStation in Japan and Europe by Sony Computer Entertainment in 1997.
+It is an interactive art video game where the player manipulates the surreal visuals of items like a kaleidoscope with the controller while equally psychedelic music plays in the background.
+Players can also insert CDs after removing the game disc to listen to music during the simulation in a manner similar to Vib-Ribbon.
+Fujii co-owns the copyright to the game.